 First up is the site assessment.
-Our experienced site assessors will do several types of inspections to determine how to best maximize your home’s solar potential, including looking at roof size, slope, system size, and more.
-We’ll also look at the electrical system you already have and determine whether you’ll need any upgrades or fixes to be compatible with the solar panel system.
+Our experienced site assessors will do several types of inspections to determine how to best maximize your home’s solar potential, including looking at roof size, slope, system size, azimuth etc. We’ll also look at the electrical system you already have and determine whether you’ll need any upgrades or fixes to be compatible with the solar panel system.

 2. Paperwork